IRISH CRIME WRITERS

 Author of seven novels, from The Longest Fraud (1996) to Blah Blah Black Sheep (2001).Bartholomew Gill

-American journalist, graduate of Trinity College Dublin, wrote sixteen police procedurals featuring Chief Superintendent Peter McGarr of the Murder Squad, An Garda Síochána.Alan Glynn
+American journalist (real name Mark McGarrity, 1943-2002), graduate of Trinity College Dublin, wrote 17 police procedurals featuring Chief Superintendent Peter McGarr of the Murder Squad, An Garda Síochána.Alan Glynn

 Has been publishing finely calibrated novels, short stories and memoirs since 1990; Headbanger (1996) and Sad Bastard (1998) are crime novels featuring Garda Pat Coyne.Sean Harnett

 Dubliner living in the West.
-His first murder mystery, Aisling Ltd (2006) was described by Karlin Lillington as "an enjoyable Irish take on the dotcom phenomenon".Erin Hart
+His first murder mystery, Aisling Ltd (2006) was described by Karlin Lillington as "an enjoyable Irish take on the dotcom phenomenon".Cora Harrison

 American midwestern writer with connections in theatre and Irish music.
 Author of two mystery novels concerning bodies found in Irish bogs: Haunted Ground (2003), and Lake of Sorrows (2004)Shaun Herron